 Do You Need All Those Meds?
 How To Talk To Your Doctor About Cutting Back

 It's a common problem for many older adults.
 You may have more than one doctor and each prescribes a different drug for a different illness.
-Before you know it, you're taking multiple medications and start feeling tired, dizzy, or nauseous.
+Before you know it, you're taking multiple medications and start feeling tired, dizzy or nauseous.
 Your doctor interprets that as a new symptom for a new disease and prescribes yet another drug.

 Overmedication is a health hazard for older adults that their doctors can often overlook.
-"It's easier for doctors to simply start another medication than it is for them to evaluate each [current] medication," says Leah Rorvig, a geriatrician and a professor of medicine at the University of California, San Francisco.
+"It's easier for doctors to simply start another medication than it is for them to evaluate each [current] medication," says Leah Rorvig, a geriatrician and an assistant professor of medicine at the University of California, San Francisco.

 The problem is that we become increasingly sensitive to the side effects of drugs as we age, says Rorvig.
 For instance, older adults are sometimes prescribed a drug class known as proton pump inhibitors to treat heartburn.
 Rorvig explains that this type of medication can cause weakening of the bones, which puts older people at a higher risk for falls and fractures.

-About a third of American adults aged 60-79 used five or more prescription drugs in the past 30 days, according to an August report by the Center for Disease Control and Prevention.
+About a third of American adults aged 60-79 used five or more prescription drugs in the past 30 days, according to an August report by the Centers for Disease Control and Prevention.

 And the more prescription drugs you take, the higher your risk for adverse reactions, says Michael Steinman, a geriatrician and professor of medicine at the University of California, San Francisco.

-These include unexplained symptoms such as diarrhea, constipation, lightheadedness, weight loss, nausea, confusion, difficulty sleeping, or sleeping too much, Steinman says.
+These include unexplained symptoms such as diarrhea, constipation, lightheadedness, weight loss, nausea, confusion, difficulty sleeping or sleeping too much, Steinman says.

 "This does not guarantee that any of the symptoms are due to [a particular] medication.
 But if you don't consider it, oftentimes this won't be recognized," he adds.

-And some of these symptoms raise the risk of falls, which contribute to a growing number of deaths among the elderly.
+And some of these symptoms increase the risk of falls, which contribute to a growing number of deaths among the elderly.

-Although some older adults really need to take multiple prescription drugs, this is not always the case.
-That's why some clinicians who work with the elderly suggest they consider deprescribing — reducing the dose of medications that might be causing harm or stopping them all together under the guidance of a doctor.
+Although some older adults really do need to take multiple prescription drugs, this is not always the case.
+That's why some clinicians who work with the elderly suggest they consider deprescribing — reducing the dose of medications that might be causing harm or stopping them altogether under the guidance of a doctor.

-Family members of elderly adults may want to keep an eye on their prescriptions, says Barbara Farrell, a pharmacist and clinical scientist with the Bruyère Research Institute in Ontario, Canada, who coleads a project that publishes deprescribing guidelines for the elderly.
+Family members of elderly adults may want to keep an eye on their prescriptions, says Barbara Farrell, a pharmacist and clinical scientist with the Bruyère Research Institute in Ontario, Canada, who co-leads a project that publishes deprescribing guidelines for the elderly.
 A good time to talk to your loved one's doctor about possibly eliminating some meds is when you notice a significant change in their health.
-For example, if they suddenly become frailer, or are diagnosed with a serious illness.
-If they start skipping medications or hiding pills that's also a warning sign, Farrell says.
+For example, take not if they suddenly become frailer or are diagnosed with a serious illness.
+If they start skipping medications or hiding pills, that's also a warning sign, Farrell says.

 But reviewing prescriptions is not only about stopping them, says Steinman.
 "We're really optimizing medications, stopping those that are causing harm, but also recognizing if there's anything missing that we should think about prescribing that's going to be helpful," he says.